jtara1/MiscScripts/README.md

 `screenshot_book_pages.py` takes a screenshot then press right arrow key to go to next page.
 Variables are hard coded atm.

+`surround_with_quotes_and_append_commas.sh` surrounds each line in the given file with quotes and appends a comma to it; takes 1 positional argument, input file

 `tol_macros.py` macros made for a particular game, some of which can be used in other games or have base class, Action, extended for use elsewhere.
 Includes: auto item pickup (presses f), auto dirt digger (clicks and moves mouse),